Vegetable Oils.

 and are used as food

-(for example in cooking or making emulsions)
+(in cooking - see below, or making emulsions)

-or for making fuels (biodiesel).
+for making fuels (for example biodiesel).

 It is usually the seeds (or

-nuts) of a plant
+nuts) of a plant that

-which contain the most oil.
+the most oil.

 The oil is extracted by